redsymbol/pyreferrer/README.txt

 import pyreferrer

-# Use the Referrer class, unless performance matters for your
+# Use the Referrer class, unless performance really matters for your
 # application.
 In that case use the referral_info function.

 referrer_string = 'http://www.google.com/search?q=linux+boot+options'